5 Delicious Trash Fish Alternatives to Salmon and Tuna

 Everyone knows how to make meals out of shrimp, tuna, or swordfish, but what about the stuff fishermen catch that isn’t a popular type of seafood?
 Bycatch, or “trash fish,” is the name for these extras, and they’ve been showing up on menus recently as chefs around the country create delicious dishes from these previously unwanted fish species.
 Restaurants like The Refinery in Tampa, FL and the Momofuku Ssäm Bar in NYC have already jumped on board with some of their specials.
 If you think this sustainable practice is right for your business, here are a few recipes to get you started.

 Sheepshead, also known as convict fish, are easily recognizable by their large, human-like teeth, which are used for crushing shellfish, and the black stripes running down the side of its body.
 It can be difficult to clean, so it’s usually passed over.
 However, the meat inside is moist, firm, and sweet like shellfish.
 It also absorbs many of the flavors it's cooked with, making it a versatile ingredient.
-In this recipe, the fish is sauteed and paired with a white wine tomato sauce.

 5. Sea Robin

 So, whether you want to serve up a classic fish and chips lunch or an elegant seafood dinner, there’s no reason you shouldn’t use sustainable seafood options.
 Popular fish like salmon, tuna, and grouper are being overfished, making them more endangered and more expensive.
 Bycatch is just as good, less expensive, and more sustainable, so the choice is easy.
-As they say, one man’s trash is another man’s dinner.